This is a review of PM PrepCast, an online 35-hour formal training program developed by Mr. Cornelius Fichtner.

 The quiz questions are good quality and will help you understand the session just completed.
 I strongly recommend you attempt the quiz immediately after completing each session.
 Generally, I find professionals skipping the quizzes and focusing only on watching the sessions, but this is a mistake.

 You should attempt the quiz after you complete each session as it gives you focused attention on the subject and clears up any remaining doubts.

 - Applied concepts such as risk attitude, earned value, etc.

 The lessons learned by successful exam takers are informative.
-The files are audio format and you should listen to them to understand strategies used by each successful professional as well as to avoid their mistakes.
+The files are in audio format and you should listen to them to understand the strategies used by each successful professional as well as to avoid their mistakes.
 This will help you in your PMP exam preparation.